marcnew2101/roku-boilerplate/README.md

 <br/><br/>
 ### Themes
-Roku's Scene node exposes a `palette` field for theming colors in child nodes; this template applies the selected theme onto `m.scene` at startup.
+Roku's Scene node exposes a `palette` field for theming colors in child nodes; this template applies the selected theme onto the scene at startup.
  * Themes are set from the top of [/components/HomeScene.brs](/components/HomeScene.brs)
  > "dark" and "red" is the default theme here if no 2nd argument is provided.
  ```